HPUinternet/zf2-doctrine-datagrid/docs/Filters.md

         }
     }

 Please note that these parameters are resolved on crating the DataGrid module in his factories, so you will still have a hard time overwriting these filter parameters in a controller.
-If you still need to overwrite something on a request basis, consider implementing a search filter (documented below).
+If you still need to overwrite something on a request basis, consider implementing a search filter.